-or state financial aid to complete and sig gn the following statement: I, Under the laws of the state of Tennesse , swear or affirm under penalty of perjury ee that: (check one) I am a United States citizen; or I am an alien lawfully present in the e United States red by Tennessee law because I have applied for a public w requires me to provide documentation verifying the willfully making a false, fictitious, or frau- liability under the Tennessee False Clair understand that if I am found to have ma f this public benefit.
-I understand that knowingly and dulent statement or representation shall subject me to ms Act, Tennessee Code Annotated 4-18-101 et seq.
-I ade a false or misleading statement my admission may be University of Tennessee Health Science Center.
-Date
+or state financial aid to complete and sign Entitiements Act requires an applicant for in-state tuition in the following statement: l, , swear or affirm under penalty of perjury Under the laws of the state of Tennessee that: (c check one) I am a United States citizen; or l am an alien lawfully present in the United States ed by Tennessee law because I have applied for a public requires me to provide documentation verifying the willfully making a false, fictitious, or frauduliability under the Tennessee False Claim understand that if I am found to have made this public benefit.
+I understand that knowingly and fulent statement or representation shall subject me to is Act, Tennessee Code Annotated 4-18-101 et seq.
+I de a false or misleading statement my admission may be University of Tennessee Health Science Center.
+Signature Date

-The Tennessee Eligibility Verification for Entitlements Act requires an applicant for in-state tuition
+The Temporary Fligibility Verification for Fatillaments Act requires on applicant for in state trition